Boeing 720 and the last flight

 Although only 154 units were sold Boeing 720 / 720B, the project was profitable because it was built on the structure of the 707-120 model.
 And later it was replaced by Boeing 727.

 The first 720 aircraft was delivered to United Airlines by 1959.
 At 5 July 1960, the aircraft began commercial flight on the Los Angeles-Denver-Chicago route.
 This type of aircraft has been used in 7 countries by approximately 20 of airlines, including: Lufthansa, American Airlines, United Airlines, El Al etc.

-In 2008, an 720B took off, for the last time on a commercial route, from Plattsburgh.
-Pratt & Whitney Canada used Boeing 720 until the fall of 2010, when they replaced it with a Boeing 747SP.
-In recent years it has been used as a test plane.
+In 2008, a 720B took off, for the last time on a commercial route, from Plattsburgh.
+Pratt & Whitney Canada used the Boeing 720 until the fall of 2010, when they replaced it with a Boeing 747SP.
+In recent years it has been used as an aircraft for testing.

 In 2012, 53 years after the first flight, the last Boeing 720 was exhibited at the National Air Force Museum of Canada - CFB Trenton in Trenton, Ontario.

 I don't really understand why he has such a long nose.
 Was she a relative of Pinocchio?
 It really doesn't have a successful design.
 I don't know if I had boarded this plane to travel.
 But we must take into account that he was a successful model at the time and flew for decades on different routes.